top of page

 AHS Members: Free

-A Legacy Revealed: An immersive journey through art and inspiration of 200 years.
+A Landmark Exhibition of Albany’s Artistic Heritage and an immersive journey through art and inspiration of 200 years.

-The Albany Historical Society is proud to present a landmark exhibition featuring over 60 never-before-seen original artworks from the Society’s archives.
-This curated collection includes watercolours, sketches, illustrations, photographs, postcards, early settler depictions, and oral histories—offering a rare glimpse into more than 200 years of artistic expression in Albany (Kinjarling) and the Great Southern region.
+The Albany Historical Society is proud to present a landmark exhibition showcasing over 60 original artworks from the Society’s archives, many of which have never before been seen by the public.
+This carefully curated collection spans watercolours, sketches, illustrations, photographs, postcards and early settler depictions, offering a rare window into 200 years of artistic expression in Albany/Kinjarling and the Great Southern region.

 The Art of Restoring